bringauto/fleet-protocol/README.md

 # Fleet Protocol

-Fleet Protocol is a communication technology developed by BringAuto to allow **simple and reliable** communication between devices deployed in **an internet-connection-unstable** environment and the cloud infrastructure.
+Fleet Protocol is a communication technology developed by BringAuto to allow for **simple and reliable** communication between devices deployed in an **internet-connection-unstable** environment and cloud infrastructure.

 Protocol consists of three parts:

-* Internal Client (Remote) - specific part of device which communicates with Module Gateway
+* Internal Client (Remote) - part of a device which communicates with Module Gateway
 * Module Gateway (Remote):
     - internal server - communicates with internal client
     - aggregator - aggregates status messages, gathers and aggragates messages in case of connection outage, ...